 When assessing your academic record, we take into account your grade average, position in class, references and the standing of the institution where you studied your qualification.

-You need to have studied or be studying for a degree in finance, economics, mathematics, statistics, physics, engineering, actuarial or decision sciences and have taken or be taking a significant number of modules in quantitative subjects, such as differential equations, econometrics or mathematical statistics in the final year of your degree.
+You need to have studied or been studying for a degree in finance, economics, mathematics, statistics, physics, engineering, actuarial or decision sciences and have taken or been taking a significant number of modules in quantitative subjects, such as differential equations, econometrics or mathematical statistics in the final year of your degree.
 You need excellent results in these subjects.

 We highly recommend GMAT or GRE for applications to all our accounting and finance related programmes.
 We anticipate a well-balanced score with a strong performance in the quantitative sections.